Here is a recent Daily Record column. My past Daily Record articles can be accessed here.

 And then, before we knew it, after another full day of networking and learning, the conference drew to a close.
 We said our goodbyes, hung up our virtual avatars, shut off our computers, and headed off into the weekend.

 After speaking with many of the attendees, I’m happy to report that a fun time was had by all!
 We’d collectively tried something new and different by throwing caution to the wind and diving avatar-first into this conference; for that I couldn’t be more proud.

 I left this experience feeling thankful for many things.
 First, I’m grateful for the cutting-edge technologies that have allowed us to remotely interact (in avatar-form no less!) and work throughout the course of the pandemic.
 Second, I’m appreciative of my trail-blazing colleagues who were willing to cast doubt aside and give this crazy idea a shot.
 And last but not least, I’m reminded of how incredibly fortunate I am to be a part of this tight knit, collegial legal community where a pioneering and innovative spirit is alive and well.

-Nicole Black is a Rochester, New York attorney, author, journalist, and the Legal Technology Evangelist at MyCase law practice management software.
+Nicole Black is a Rochester, New York attorney, author, journalist, and the Legal Technology Evangelist at MyCase law practice management software for small law firms.
 She is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a Thomson Reuters treatise.
 She writes legal technology columns for Above the Law and ABA Journal and speaks regularly at conferences regarding the intersection of law and technology.
 You can follow her on Twitter at @nikiblack or email her at firstname.lastname@example.org.